Graph Curve Matroids: Matroids and Graphs

 \begin{theorem} For a trivalent, $2$-connected graph $G$, the graph curve matroid $M_G$ coincides with the matroid $M_G'$ arising from a generic hyperplane section of the graph curve dual to $G$.

 \end{theorem} \begin{proof} Let $G=(V,E)$ be trivalent and 2-connected with dual graph curve $C$.
-For every vertex $i \in V$, let $L_i \subseteq \P^{g-1}$ denote the line that is the image of the corresponding component of $C$ under the canonical map.
-Recall that it is possible to have $L_i = L_j$ for $i \neq j$.
-Every edge $e\in E$ incident to two vertices $i,j\in V$ corresponds to a point $q_e \in L_i\cap L_j \subseteq \P^{g-1}$; more precisely, the edge $e$ in $G$ corresponds to an intersection point of the components $i$ and $j$ of $C$, and $q_e$ is the image of this point under the canonical map.
+For every vertex $i \in V$, let $L_i \subseteq \P^{g-1}$ denote the line that is the image of the corresponding component of $C$ under the canonical morphism.
+Every edge $e = (i,j) \in E$ corresponds to a point $q_e \in L_i\cap L_j \subseteq \P^{g-1}$.
+More precisely, the edge $e$ in $G$ corresponds to an intersection point of the components $i$ and $j$ of $C$, and $q_e$ is the image of this node under the canonical morphism.